bugoio/bugo-wp-export-cli/README.md

 ## Recommneded Setup

-You should be running the website on a local development server for best results.
+You should be running the website on a local WordPress installation.

+## Usage with a locally hosted WordPress installation

+1. Download this repo as a zip file in the upper right hand corner of this page.
+1. Place plugin zip in `/wp-content/plugins/` folder
+2. Unzip the file
+1. Activate plugin in WordPress dashboard

 ## Command-line Usage